Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 On the flip side, Hanoi locals tend to stay in their city and don’t move around as much.
 That’s why Pho Saigon has become more well-known globally than Pho Ha Noi, even though the Hanoi version is considered the original and most authentic type of pho.

 It’s funny how things work out sometimes, isn’t it?
-The more traditional version stays close to home, while the revised version has become famous globally.
+The more traditional version remains close to home, while the revised version has gained global fame.
 However, both are famous today.

-If you’re curious, I prefer the pho in Hanoi; the simple flavors of the pho in Hanoi only add to the dish’s richness, and the spring onions are a great singular addition for me.
-This is despite eating the Saigon style for many years back home in Canada!
+If you’re curious, I prefer the pho in Hanoi; the simple flavors of the pho in Hanoi only enhance the dish’s richness, and the spring onions are a great addition to me.
+This is despite having eaten the Saigon style for many years back home in Canada.

 Once you’ve tried my many recommendations of pho restaurants, could you come back and tell me which pho restaurants in Hanoi you prefer and whether you prefer northern or southern pho?
 Enjoy!